artialex/artialex.github.io/public/notes/Game loop.md

+---
+tags: [architecture, wip]
+---

 # Game loop

 - Batch mode (Response is finished, work is done)
 - Interactive mode (Response is finished, computer waiting for a request)
 - Game loop (Response is finished, Program not waiting for a request).
 Loop is always working

+Conceptually game loop looks like this:

 ```js
 while (true) {